Components of State Anti-Bullying Laws and Regulations

 No. There are no specific groups listed under Georgia anti-bullying laws or regulations.

-Georgia schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Georgia schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Georgia anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?